 Individual research plans

 Our framework for research planning is designed to focus your research activities and ambitions and to help plan for your medium-term research needs.
+Current staff can find more details on our intranet [staff login required].

 We help enable and accelerate the conduct of your research through the provision of infrastructure, services and expertise, which support our researchers, industry partners and broader research community.
 Learn about La Trobe’s extensive research capabilities.